nipe0324/update-project-v2-item-field/README.md

           field-value: "In Review"
 ```

-### Set Current Date to "Closed Date" field when the issue is closed.
+### Set Current Date to "Closed Date" field when the issue is closed

 ```yml
 name: Set "Closed Date"